kasperjo/intraday-volatility/readme.md

 - Ensure the `data/` directory is populated with the required files before running the scripts.
 - Scripts are intended to be run using [Marimo](https://github.com/marimo-team/marimo), a reactive Python notebook environment.
+- **Do not rename any of the files**, as the scripts rely on exact file paths and names for loading and processing data.
 - If you want to hide the code and only run the output, replace `edit` with `run`, e.g.:
   ```bash
   marimo run --sandbox realized_risk/intraday.py
   ```